at Union College

 ASHRAF GHALY (Concordia University), Soil Mechanics.
 Research on Soil Mechanics Foundation Engineering Soil-Structure Interaction Geosynthetics and Applications in Environmental Geotechnology.
 Waste mangement and recycling.
 Courses in GIS For Humanity (GEO-204), Construction For Humanity (HST-192), Soil Mechanics, and Environmental Geotechniques, Waste Mangement and recycling.

-RICHARD D. WILK (Drexell University), Energy and Atmosphere.
+RICHARD D. WILK (Drexell University), Energy and the Atmosphere.
 Research on combustion, energy conversion and utilization, and alternative and advanced energy systems, especially solar energy, and fuel cells.
 Courses in thermodynamics, heat transfer, solar energy, and environmental science and other courses in combustion, compressible flow, and transport phenomena.

 This document can be located from http://minerva.union.edu/env